 This compilation of statistical data on the indigenous populations of the U.S. and Canada spans estimates of pre-contact data to projections for 2040.
 The chapters cover topics such as history, population, family, education, culture, health, social and economic conditions, business and industry, land and water management, government relations, and law and law enforcement.
 Canada has its own chapter.
 Each data table cites the original U.S. or Canadian federal publication source.
 A keyword index is provided.

 Almanacs are a compilation of useful data and statistics relating to countries, personalities, events, and subjects.
 Yearbooks are an annual compilation of facts and statistics on a particular subject for the preceding year.

 Q. 970.00497 N2136

 The Native North American Almanac: A Reference Work on Native North Americans in United States and Canada.
 1994.
+(SSHEL RCC)

 Covers Native North American history (pre-1500 to1992), culture areas, religion, legal issues, administration, activism, environmental issues, demographics, arts and literature, education, economics, wealth and biography.
 Each chapter includes maps, lists of resources, and bibliographies.
 A glossary, general bibliography, and indexes by occupation, illustrations and subject are included.